MathStuff/Matrices/README.md

 C.floorForm #Returns the same matrix as "intForm"

 C.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits.
 Same as round(C,n)

+C.kwargs #Returns a dictionary of the matrix's basic attributes

 C.ROW_LIMIT #Attribute to determine the amount of rows to print while representing the matrix, default is 30.